geoph9/GraphemeToPhoneme-Greek/README.md

 The lexicon is already downloaded in the `./data/` folder so you don't need to re-download it if you have cloned this repo.

-*NOTE:* This is not 100% accurate and it may lead to mistakes.
+*NOTE 1:* This is not 100% accurate and it may lead to mistakes.
 After using the scripts please check the output in order to make sure that everything went well since there is a chance that you may need to change something by hand.

+*NOTE 2:* This repository has been created in order to help me handle out of vocabulary (OOV) words while creating a kaldi model.
+Feel free to change it and adjust it to your needs, though you must be careful, since, as I said, the code has not been tested in different corpora.

 ### The `digits_to_words.py` script:
 This script contains functionality to convert numbers to their